OWASP/CheatSheetSeries/cheatsheets/Cross-Site_Request_Forgery_Prevention_Cheat_Sheet.md

 - Origin header is included for all cross origin requests but for same origin requests, in most browsers it is only included in POST/DELETE/PUT **Note:** Although it is not ideal, many developers use GET requests to do state changing operations.
 - Referer header is no exception.
 There are multiple use cases where referrer header is omitted as well ([1](https://stackoverflow.com/questions/6880659/in-what-cases-will-http-referer-be-empty), [2](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Referer), [3](https://en.wikipedia.org/wiki/HTTP_referer#Referer_hiding), [4](https://seclab.stanford.edu/websec/csrf/csrf.pdf) and [5](https://www.google.com/search?q=referrer+header+sent+null+value+site:stackoverflow.com)).
 Load balancers, proxies and embedded network devices are also well known to strip the referrer header due to privacy reasons in logging them.

-Usually, a minor percentage of traffic does fall under above categories ([1-2%](http://homakov.blogspot.com/2012/04/playing-with-referer-origin-disquscom.html)) and no enterprise would want to lose even this minor % of traffic.
+Usually, a minor percentage of traffic does fall under above categories ([1-2%](http://homakov.blogspot.com/2012/04/playing-with-referer-origin-disquscom.html)) and no enterprise would want to lose this traffic.
 One of the popular technique used across Internet to make this technique more usable is to accept the request if the Origin/referrer matches your configured list of domains "OR" a null value (Examples [here](http://homakov.blogspot.com/2012/04/playing-with-referer-origin-disquscom.html). null value is to cover the edge cases mentioned above where these headers are not sent).
 Please note that, attackers can exploit this but people prefer to use this technique as a defense in depth measure because of minor effort involved in deploying it

 ### Double Submit Cookie